 Dickmann, Michael and Muller-Camen, Michael and Kelliher, Claire (2009) Exploring standardisation and knowledge networking processes in transnational human resource management.
 Personnel Review, 38 (1). pp. 5-25.
 ISSN 0048-3486

-|Research Areas:||Business School > Leadership, Work and Organisations|
+|Research Areas:||A. > Business School > Leadership, Work and Organisations|

-|Deposited On:||23 Feb 2010 16:22|
+|Date Deposited:||23 Feb 2010 16:22|